denaelc/gauntlet-recolor/README.md

 Enable this option to change the color of the Hunllef's tornadoes.

+### Harmonize colors

+Enable this option for a more unified color scheme.

 ## Issues and Support

 If you have any issues or questions about the CG Recolor plugin, please submit an issue on the plugin's GitHub repository or send me a DM on Discord.
 My Discord-username is "tegritaet".